JoachimGoedhart/SuperPlotsOfData/README.md

 ### Running the App

-The app is available online: [https://huygens.science.uva.nl/SuperPlotsOfData/](https://huygens.science.uva.nl/SuperPlotsOfData/)
+The app is available online: [https://huygens.science.uva.nl/SuperPlotsOfData/](https://huygens.science.uva.nl/SuperPlotsOfData/) or [https://amsterdamstudygroup.shinyapps.io/SuperPlotsOfData/](https://amsterdamstudygroup.shinyapps.io/SuperPlotsOfData/)

 But you can also run it offline in R/Rstudio.
 To run the app locally, you'll need the following packages: shiny, ggplot2, dplyr, tidyr, readr, magrittr, ggbeeswarm, readxl, DT, RCurl, broom.
 To download and install all the packages at once use in Rstudio: